televandalist/RADocsTEMP/docs/support/Multi-Disc-Games-Tutorial.md

 ## m3u files

 Changing discs on Playstation requires creating a playlist file (.m3u) for your discs.
-This may sound intimidating but it's actually very simple.
+This may sound intimidating but it's actually very simple!

 **Step 1:** Place your .bin and .cue files in the desired location.